-(c) As concerns the material of the container, appropriate items that do not react physically or chemically with the contents and are not corrosive must be chosen.
+(c) As concerns the material of the container, appropriate incorruptible items that do not react physically or chemically with the contents must be chosen.

 (d) Material that is chemically active in the air or in the storage environment such as carbide must be applied stabilizing treatment or stored in an inactive environment.